Last updated: May 8, 2021

 One of the most popular Lake Louise activities is hiking.
-There are a number of places to hike in the area, ranging from easy one-hour hikes to all-day summit climbs.
+There are several places to hike in the area, ranging from easy one-hour hikes to all-day summit climbs.

 Big Beehive: If you’re okay with hiking another 45 minutes or so past the tea house, you can also go to Big Beehive, which is in a different direction than Little Beehive.
-Basically, you just continue the path walking around Lake Agnes straight past the tea house, and follow it up to the top of the hill.
+You just continue the path walking around Lake Agnes straight past the tea house and follow it up to the top of the hill.
 This is also popular, so I doubt you’ll be alone.
 The views from here are also outstanding.

 Plain of Six Glaciers: Another option, but one we have not done yet, is the Plain of Six Glaciers hike.
 This will take you closer to the same glaciers you’ll see as you hike to Devil’s Thumb.
 I would not add this to the same day as Devil’s Thumb though.
 There is also a tea house on this hike, so it could make for another wonderful day around Lake Louise.

 Fairview Mountain: Another hike for those wanting to climb to a mountain summit is Fairview Mountain.
-This was actually the first hike I had ever done and I remember being impressed by the 360-degree views.
-It takes about 3-hours to get to the top and another 2-hours to get down.
+This was the first hike I had ever done and I remember being impressed by the 360-degree views.
+It takes about 3 hours to get to the top and another 2 hours to get down.
 The trail is mostly simple but the last section of getting to the mountain peak can be a bit sketchy with loose rocks and gravel.
-For this reason, I would mark this trail as moderate-to-difficult.
+For this reason, I would mark this trail as moderate to difficult.
 For this one, you’ll start from the opposite side of Lake Louise, as you walk towards the canoe rental building.

 Go Paddling on Lake Louise